passkeydeveloper/passkeys.dev/content/docs/advanced/related-origins/index.md

 ## How It Works

-Related Origin Requests (RoR) works by allowing a Relying Party (RP) to provide a list of valid origins for a given Relying Party ID (RP ID).
+Related Origin Requests (ROR) works by allowing a Relying Party (RP) to provide a list of valid origins for a given Relying Party ID (RP ID).

 During a WebAuthn ceremony, if the RP ID and origin do not match, the WebAuthn client can query the RP for a list of valid origins.
 The client processes that origin list and then re-evaluates the binding based on this additional context.
 If an origin is matched, the client will continue with the request in the context of the RP ID.